 Fuel Cell Technology is not currently a high priority for government or industry and has a comparatively lower impact than other technologies on the UK's ability to reach its ambitious 2050 greenhouse gas reduction targets.
-(Evidence source 1) Research focusing specifically on the development of fuel cells as devices will not therefore be a priority for this Delivery Plan and the research area will be reduced as a proportion of the EPSRC portfolio.
+(Evidence source 1) Research focusing specifically on the development of fuel cells as devices will not therefore be a priority for this Delivery Plan.

 We will, however, support many significant research challenges which fall within related research areas and Themes (e.g. fundamental materials improvements through Materials for Energy Applications or Electrochemical Sciences, (Evidence source 2) or improvements to production and quality control within Manufacturing the Future).
 These being key to future advances and potential of the fuel cell as a device.